What is ADHD?

 Reward and Impulse Control

 Controlling the impulse to take an immediate, smaller reward rather than waiting for the larger, delayed reward is essential for completing any project.
-People who cannot control these impulses perpetually fall behind.
+People who cannot control these impulses often fall behind.
 In the famous Stanford Marshmallow Experiments of the 1970s, Walter Mischel, a psychologist, conducted a very interesting experiment.
-4 year old children were given one marshmallow and told they could either eat the marshmallow now or wait until the research assistant returned from an errand and receive two marshmallows.
-Some children couldn’t wait for the assistant to return and decided to eat the marshmellow in front of them.
-Others waited it out a little but then ate the marshmellow.
-And yet others waited until the assistant returned and were rewarded with TWO marshmellows.
+Four year old children were given one marshmallow.
+These children were told that they could either eat the marshmallow now or wait until the research assistant returned from an errand and receive TWO marshmallows (oh my!).
+Some children couldn’t wait for the assistant to return and decided to eat the marshmallow in front of them.
+Others waited a little but eventually ate the marshmallow.
+And yet others waited until the assistant returned and were rewarded with TWO marshmallows (what reward!).
 These same children were followed into adolescence and adulthood.
-In turned out that the children who were better at inhibiting the impulse to immediately eat the one marshmallow were more resilient, confident, and dependable as adolescents.
-They also scored higher on standardized tests (e.g., SAT).
+It turned out that the children who were better at inhibiting the impulse to immediately eat the one marshmallow were more resilient, confident, and dependable as adolescents.
+They also scored higher on standardized tests such as the SAT.
+While a controversial study with some methodological problems, the results were interesting nonetheless.

-The Nucleus accumbens (NAc) and Dopamine Transporter (DAT) density
+The Nucleus accumbens (NAc) and Dopamine Transporter (DAT) density…huh?

 Attention and impulsivity are partially controlled by dopamine (DA) in the NAc.
-People are less distracted when pursuing activities they enjoy.
-Stimulant medications increase DA at the NAc and improve impulse control.
+It makes sense that people are less distracted when pursuing activities they enjoy.
+Stimulant medications such as Ritalin, Adderall, and Vyvanse increase DA at the NAc and improve impulse control.
 Interestingly, rats with damaged NAc become more impulsive and choose the immediate reward in impulse control experiments.
-In younger individuals and patients with ADHD, there appears to be a higher density of dopamine transporters (DAT) in the striatum.
-Higher striatal DAT density has been correlated with more impulsive behavior (Drug-naïve patients with ADHD have a slightly higher density in DAT).
+In young children, there appears to be a higher density of dopamine transporters (DAT) specific areas of the brain associated with impulsive behaviors.
+This would make sense because younger children are much more impulsive than adults (usually).
+Interestingly, individuals with ADHD also have higher densities of dopamine transporters (DAT) in those brain areas.
+As previously stated, higher DAT density has been correlated with more impulsive behavior.
+It turns out that patients with ADHD who have never been treated with medication have a slightly higher DAT density on average than those who have been treated with medication.

-Dysfunctions in the PFC and striatum are the most common abnormal brain findings reported for ADHD.
-Judith Rapoport’s (NIMH) neuroimaging studies have revealed interesting findings in children with ADHD.
-Children w/ ADHD have smaller brain volumes by approx 5%, have smaller volumes of all four cerebral lobes (including white/gray matter) and smaller cerebellums.
-The trajectory of brain volumes did not change as the children aged, nor was it affected by the use of stimulant medication.
-Regions of significantly greater activation in healthy subjects relative to the attention deficit hyperactivity disorder (ADHD) group during a target detection task included areas of the parietal lobe and frontal lobe.
+Changes in the PFC and striatum are the most common abnormal brain findings reported for ADHD.
+Judith Rapoport’s National Institute of Mental Health (NIMH) neuroimaging studies have revealed interesting findings in children with ADHD.
+Children with ADHD, on average, have smaller brain volumes by about 5% and also have smaller cerebellums (the little brain in the back of the brain).
+The trajectory of brain volumes did not change as the children aged, nor was it affected by the use of stimulant medication (see figure below).

 ADHD & Gender Differences